vincentsels/addressing-in-email/README.md

 ### Formal vs informal, initial vs recurring contact

-There are several difference between formal and informal mails, and whether it's the first time you contact someone whom you don't know.

-Rules about formality will vary largely between cultures.
+There are several differences between formal and informal mails, and whether it's the first time you contact someone whom you don't know or [recurring contact](https://english.stackexchange.com/questions/164283/greetings-after-initial-email).
+Furthermore, rules about formality will vary largely between cultures.

 It's beyond the scope of this guide to exhaustively list and discuss various greetings and salutations.
-Please refer to other sources when in doubt.
+Please refer to other sources when in doubt, there are plenty of [other sites](http://www.syntaxis.com/email-salutations) who focus on this.
 In formal communication, you can typically closely follow the rules used for traditional (paper) mail.
-Please refer to [this site](http://www.syntaxis.com/email-salutations/) for business-specific salutations in email.
+Please refer to for business-specific salutations in email.

 Certainly in a formal context, whenever making initial contact, use the proper salutation.
 When the correspondent closes his or her email in a formal way, keep on addressing them formally.